iamladi/cautious-computing-machine/README.md

 #### Slash Commands
 - `/fix-ci` - Auto-detect, analyze, and fix CI/CD failures on any branch
+- `/create-issue-from-plan` - Convert implementation plans into GitHub Issues with checklists
-- `/create-pr` - Create GitHub Pull Request with proper formatting and context
+- `/create-pr` - Create GitHub Pull Request with proper formatting and plan linking
 - `/address-pr-comments` - Interactive or autonomous PR comment resolution with confidence scoring
 - `/review-pr` - Comprehensive PR review with detailed analysis and actionable feedback